Kafka Mirroring with Kafka Connect

 - Stale topics: Topics have messages produced before mirror creation, but don’t have new messages produced after mirror creation.

-The following statutes are the three statuses that might be shown on the main mirroring page.
+The following are 3 statuses that might be shown on the main mirroring page.

 - IN_SYNC: